 You do not want to get sick with norovirus!
-This highly contagious virus causes your digestive tract to become inflamed, leading to stomach pain, nausea, diarrhea and vomiting.
+This highly contagious illness causes your digestive tract to become inflamed, leading to severe stomach pain, nausea, diarrhea and vomiting.

 You can feel extremely ill and throw up or have diarrhea many times a day.
 The sickness comes on suddenly and can last a few days.
 It can cause dehydration, especially in young children.
 If they become dehydrated, children may cry with few or no tears and be unusually sleepy or fussy.
 Urination decreases and they may have a dry throat.

 Norovirus is easily passed from person to person by close contact with someone who is sick with norovirus, touching surfaces contaminated with the virus, or from eating or drinking contaminated food or water.

 - The single best way to prevent getting norovirus is to practice and teach proper hand washing.

 - Stay at home when ill.